Home

 What is an ACH payment?

-An ACH payment is a payment sent via the ACH (Automated Clearing House) network, an electronic network used to send paperless payments between bank accounts in the United States.
 If you think of payments as the money taken out of your account when you have your monthly bills on autopay - that’s typically done via ACH.
 Deposits are a category that includes your paycheck coming via direct deposit.

 How do ACH payments work?

 When a payer authorizes a payment, the bank submits the details to the ACH network, which routes the transaction to the recipient's bank.
-The recipient's bank then credits the payee's account while debiting the payer's account—a process known as settlement.
+The recipient's bank then credits the payee's checking account while debiting the payer's account—a process known as settlement.

 Perhaps the most well-known example of an ACH transaction is payroll direct deposit.
 This is a good scenario to explain how the ACH network works since many Americans receive their paychecks that way: